reuschj/HighestNumberPairing/README.md

 - Collecting and displaying other results is now optional
 - Added unit tests
 - Revised module structure for better command line testability
+- Updated syntax for Swift 5.1
+- Changed `NumberPairingProblem` to a structure

 ## To Do